Building Material Distributors, Inc. · Prepared for Jay Carter & Mary Nail · March 2026

 The risk isn't theoretical — it's a question of when, not if

 The SharePoint server, the SSAS Tabular service, the PortalFront hosting contract — any one of these can fail without a Microsoft-supported recovery path.
 The system is currently stable, but stability isn't safety.
-Three years of unpatched vulnerabilities accumulate silently.
+Nearly three years of unpatched vulnerabilities accumulate silently.
+And insurance won't absorb the damage: cyber insurers are now actively denying claims for breaches where unpatched EOL systems were involved — not adjusting premiums, denying claims.
 The cost of a forced migration after a failure is dramatically higher than a planned one now.

 473 MBCore model file size